 A conversation about high sensitivity and leadership

-Highly sensitive executives, is there any?
-Yes, sure!
-And there is even one who has gone in search of them and found them.
+Highly sensitive managers, do they even exist?
+Yes of course!
+And there is even one who has searched for them and found them.
 And not only that.
-Daniel Panetta, owner of the "ConsultundTrainingUnit", has written a master's thesis entitled "High Sensory Processing Sensitivity and Leadership" and has a degree in Business Psychology, Leadership and Management dedicated to highly sensitive executives.
-The result of our discussions I have for Best of HR – Berufebilder.de® summarized.
+Daniel Panetta, owner of the “ConsultundTrainingUnit”, wrote a master's thesis entitled “High Sensory-Processing Sensitivity and Leadership” and dedicated his degree in business psychology, leadership and management to the topic of highly sensitive managers.
+I have the result of our discussions for Best of HR – Berufebilder.de® summarized.

-Kathrin Sohst: Daniel, you have leadership experience yourself, are an expert on leadership and change and have dealt intensively with highly sensitive executives.
-Before we talk about the highly sensitive aspects of leadership, I'm interested in what "good leadership" means in your understanding.
+Kathrin Sohst: Daniel, you have leadership experience yourself, you are an expert in leadership and change and have dealt intensively with highly sensitive managers.
+Before we talk about the highly sensitive aspects of leadership, I'm interested in what, in your understanding, means “good leadership”.

-"Highly sensitive leadership personalities have the ability to foresee certain things"
+“Highly sensitive leaders have the ability to predict certain things”

 Kathrin Sohst: Way from the general, to the special.
 Let's talk about high-minded leadership personalities.
 What is typical of highly sensitive people who do a leadership job?

-Daniel Panetta: There is a spectrum - the "theory of mind" - on the scale of which the highly sensitive people romp about in the high values and the autistic ones in the lower values.
-While autistic people act and speak more rationally and object-oriented, highly sensitive people orientate themselves on the subject, that is to say, on the human being, and have - in my assumption - a rather emotional language.
-Highly sensitive people have a more emotionalized language and orientate themselves on the subject, that is, on the human being.
-Many of them prefer assignments with advisory or teaching interests because they need an activity that they can reconcile with their values.
+Daniel Panetta: There is a spectrum - the “theory of mind” - on the scale of which the highly sensitive people frolic at the high values and the autistic people at the lower values.
+While autistic people tend to act and speak in a rational, object-related manner, highly sensitive people orientate themselves to the subject, that is to say to people, and - as I assume - have a rather emotional language. highly sensitive people have a more emotionalized language and are oriented towards the subject, i.e. people.
+Many of them prefer tasks with advisory or teaching parts because they need an activity that can bring them into line with their values.
 They focus on relationship work and understand leadership as a task that involves accompanying people.
-The leadership style of highly sensitive people can be described as cooperative, cooperative as well as demanding and demanding.
-Highly sensitive leaders have the ability to anticipate certain things - such as moods or reactions from their employees or customers.
-They have a good sense for situations and know when they can easily defuse them by not going into confrontation and once again boil down the emotions on all sides.
+The leadership style of highly sensitive people can be described as cooperative, in partnership, as well as demanding and demanding.
+Highly sensitive leaders have the ability to anticipate certain things - such as the moods or reactions of their employees or customers.
+They have a good sense of situations and know when they can easily defuse them by avoiding confrontation and letting the emotions boil down on all sides.

 Impressive, I find that they are very reflective and also ask themselves whether their behavior was adequate.
 Highly sensitive executives scan permanently in the background.
 The more critical the interpersonal situation becomes - for example, a critical employee discussion - the more challenging it becomes for highly sensible management personalities.
 Critical situations always work physically because of their high sensitivity.
 Highly sensitive people take moods, conflicts and co.
 Also was consciously physical.
 This can be a strength in certain situations, but also become a challenge.
 Because as soon as a highly sensitive person perceives that the mood can tilt and a danger for the HSP leadership emerges, the highly sensible executive takes the situation out of the situation.
 After that, it takes a lot of planning work to go back into the topic and clarify the problem.